soot-oss/SootUp/docs/call-graph-construction.md

 SootUp contains several call graph construction algorithms.
 Below, we show how you can use each of these.

 ## Creating the Type Hierarchy
-All the call graph construction algorithms require a type hierarchy for resolving method calls based of sub typing relationship.
+All the call graph construction algorithms require the view to access the type hierarchy for resolving method calls based of sub typing relationship.
 Below, we show how to create a type hierarchy:

 === "SootUp"